You have finally researched why you should have ducks but now need help sexing them.

-Once you discover what physical and audio cues to look for when staring at a batch of baby ducklings, the sounds they make and actions they engage that once seemed identical, can help you separate out the future hens from the future drakes.
+Once you discover what physical and audio cues to look for when staring at a batch of baby ducklings, the sounds they make and actions they engage that once seemed identical can help you separate the future hens from the future drakes.

-The most reliable method of sexing a duck is through a vent (or cloaca) check.
-While this method of separating the boys from the girls is essentially 100 percent accurate, it should never be tried by a novice.
+The most reliable sexing a duck is through a vent (or cloaca) check.
+While separating the boys from the girls is essentially 100 percent accurate, a novice should never try it.

 How To Sex A Duck